zzzhouuu/truenas-charts/charts/onedev/1.0.0/app-readme.md

-# OneDev

-[OneDev](https://code.onedev.io/) is Self-hosted Git Server with Kanban and CI/CD.
+Self-hosted Git Server with Kanban and CI/CD.